ScrapingBee/writing-guidelines/README.md

 # ScrapingBee Writing Guidelines

-This is the writing guidelines for ScrapingBee blog: [https://www.scrapingbee.com/blog/](https://www.scrapingbee.com/blog/)
+This is the writing guidelines for the ScrapingBee blog: [https://www.scrapingbee.com/blog/](https://www.scrapingbee.com/blog/)

-On ScrapingBee blog, you will find many articles about web scraping, crawling, proxies and more.
+On the ScrapingBee blog, you will find many articles about web scraping, crawling, proxies and more.

 Most of our writers have a software developement background, but we expect them to follow these writing standards.